louismerlin/secretsanta/README.md

 # secretsanta
 A ruby script for Secret Santa.

+## What is this ?

+This simple ruby script will send a mail to your friends to tell them who they have to offer a present to this year for your Secret Santa.

 ## Wrapping up the presents

 In order to run the script, you need [ruby](https://www.ruby-lang.org/en/).